Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

-The closest schools in our rankings to New Orleans are Nicholls State and Southeastern Louisiana University, both 60 miles away.
-That may still be close enough to hear the jazz music, given New Orleans’ reputation as a world-class festival city.
 If you’re a student at Tulane, in the heart of the Big Easy, you can hop on a streetcar, or if you’re at the University of New Orleans, you can take a regular bus.
-Both are part of the RTA network, which doesn’t offer student discounts; a month pass costs $55.
-Housing costs are a bit higher than the national average, but not much, especially if you’re renting.
-Due to the migration out of the city after Hurricane Katrina, nearly six percent of homes and apartments are vacant and up for rent — more than double the national vacancy rate.
-That means it’s a renter’s market, with the average studio going for $671 a month.
-Child care used to be cheap in NOLA as well, thanks to a proliferation of family childcare homes that received public funding.
+Both are part of the RTA network, which doesn’t offer student discounts.
+Rental costs will vary depending on location, though the overall cost of living is still around the national average.
+Child care used to be cheap in NOLA, thanks to a proliferation of family childcare homes that received public funding.
 But that’s all changed.
-In 2005, there were nearly 2,600; now there are 24.
+In 2005, there were nearly 2,600; in 2016, there were 24.
 As a result, there are fewer spots for children in child care, and the market prices have risen precipitously even as budget cuts are shrinking CCAP enrollment numbers.

 A lot of money has poured into New Orleans since Hurricane Katrina to rebuild the infrastructure and aid shaken residents.
 Due to well-publicized mismanagement of funds, however, that money hasn’t always reached the people who need it most.
 The four organizations below represent a sampling of nonprofit actors who are working to get support to those who need it: